razorsedge/puppet-network/README.md

 This module manages Red Hat/Fedora traditional network configuration.

 It allows for static, dhcp, and bootp configuration of normal and bonded interfaces.
-There is support for aliases on normal and bonded interfaces.
+There is support for aliases on interfaces as well as alias ranges.
 It can configure static routes.
 It can configure MTU, ETHTOOL_OPTS, and BONDING_OPTS on a per-interface basis.

 It can configure the following files: